 The information in this structure defines attributes of the overall system and is intended to be associated with the Component ID group of the system's MIF.
+An SMBIOS implementation is associated with a single system instance and contains one and only one System Information (Type 1) structure.

-Offset Spec Version Name Length Value Description 00h 2.0+ Туре BYTE 1 System Information Indicator 01h 2.0+ Length BYTE 08h or Length dependent on version supported, 19h 08h for 2.0 or 19h for 2.1 and later.
+Offset Spec Version Name Length Value Description 00h 2.0+ Туре BYTE 1 System Information Indicator 01h 2.0+ Length BYTE 08h or Length dependent on version supported, 08h for 19h 2.0 or 19h for 2.1-2.3.4, 1Bh for 2.4 and later.
 02h 2.0+ Handle WORD Varies 04h 2.0+ Manufacturer BYTE STRING Number of Null terminated string 05h 2.0+ Product Name BYTE STRING Number of Null terminated string 06h 2.0+ Version BYTE STRING Number of Null terminated string 07h 2.0+ Serial Number BYTE STRING Number of Null terminated string 08h 2.1+ UUID 16 BYTEs Varies Universal Unique ID number.
 If the value is all FFh, the ID is not currently present in the system, but is settable.
 If the value is all 00h, the ID is not present in the system.
 18h 2.1+ Wake-up Type BYTE ENUM Identifies the event that caused the system to power up.
 See 3.3.2.1.